thomaskellough/thomaskellough.github.io/Content/posts/04-requesting-data-from-an-api-02.md

 ---
 date: 2020-08-21 22:12
 description: Part 2 of using Alamofire to make an API request.
 This part focuses on creating your model, making the request, and updating your app with your results.
-tags: API, Alamofire, Models, DispatchQueue, Codable
+tags: API, Alamofire, Models, DispatchQueue, Codable, UIKit
 ---
 # Use Alamofire to make an API request for NASA's Astronomy Picture of the Day - Part 2